jgrandguillaume/stock-logistics-warehouse/stock_inventory_verification_request/README.rst

   Request needed.
 * Go to 'Inventory / Inventory Control / Slot Verification Request'
 * Go to a Slot Verification Request 'Waiting Actions' and confirm it.
-* You can now check the involved locations and moves to help you.
+* You can now check the involved lines and moves to help you.
-* Once you have find the problem and you have fixed it 'Mark as Solved' the Verification.
+* Once you have found the problem and you have fixed it 'Mark as Solved' the Verification.